Trattana95/employee-directory/README.md

 This project is a react app that allows the user to view an employee directory.
 In the directory the user can repopulate the directory by searching for specific person based on their name.

+## Contributing
+I relied heavily on chapter 19-React.
+I used a lot of referencing from all the activities to get my project to work.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).